archivesunleashed/aut-docs/Bleeding-Edge.md

 .saveAsTextFile("plain-text-radio/")
 ```

-There is also `discardContent` which does the opposite, if you have a frequent keyword you are not interested in.
+There is also `discardContent` which does the opposite, and can be used in cases where, for example, you have a frequent keyword you are not interested in.

 ## Raw HTML Extraction